 During my research of polyploid cannabis.
 I have come up with what I believe to be the initial source of this super weed.
 It was said, but not confirmed, that UBC Professor David Suzuki, doing genetic research (1977), created a polyploid plant (tetraploid) by treating it with colchicine based upon the work of Menzel/Brown and Warmke.
 This plant was originally a hybrid of Thai (sativa) x Purple Afghani (indica) and was then treated with Colchicine (Autumn Locus bulb).
 There are certainly other clones that were created by other breeders, especially in Hawaii, but the initial commercial tetraploid was developed in B.C. by the Canadian Government and UBC for Cancer patients.
 I would estimate that the THC content of polyploids to be well over 30% and maybe up to 40% if grown correctly.
 Fully grown mother tetraploid plants have been known to sell for $10,000.
 Clones have been known to sell for $1,000 in the past compared to the standard $5-7 range for diploid clones.
 Tetraploids are extremely difficult to clone (10-20%) unless special care is taken.
-The end product is far superior to anything commercially available and even compared to excellent connosseur diploid product due to the doubling of THC.
+The end product is far superior to anything commercially available and even compared to excellent connoisseur diploid product due to the doubling of THC.
 See my Secrets of the Pink Kush

 The resulting F1 hybrid seeds were then grown out and used for cancer patients at UBC.
-Somebody stole one of the clones that the Canadian Government and David Suzuki had created.
-It became famous and was then re-created and sold out east as Diesel and as OG Kush on the west coast and as ChemDawg in Colorado.
+Allegedly somebody stole one of the clones that the Canadian Government and David Suzuki, supposedly, had created.
+It became famous and was then re-created by treating other plants and sold out east as Diesel and as OG Kush on the west coast and as ChemDawg in Colorado.
 These were all colchicine treated plants based upon their work and the popularity of UBC Chemo.
 Please note that, according to Sam the Skunkman AKA David Watson, David Suzuki denies that he created this plant.
 Please note that David Suzuki has always been a government employee and as such his veracity cannot be completely trusted in this world of ours.
 He would deny it simply because he would lose his job.
 I do not face that fear.

 How To Identify Polyploids: